 5.1.
-A DPO will be appointed in order to:
+A DPO has been appointed Mr M Burke, DPO in order to:

 Inform and advise the school and its employees about their obligations to comply with the GDPR and other data protection laws.

 Monitor the school's compliance with the GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members.